 Domestic violence cases typically come from cases of extended emotional abuse as well as psychological abuse.
-If you’re charged with domestic violence, it’s highly advisable to seek legal counsel immediately.
+If you’re charged with domestic violence, it’s highly advisable to seek legal counsel from a San Antonio domestic violence attorney immediately.

 A domestic violence case involves individuals that have a romantic or otherwise intimate relationship with one another.
 This relationship, defined as a “domestic relationship,” has to meet one of the following criteria:

 - Married individuals, or those who have been married in the past

 - Those who are in a de-facto dating relationship